Chris Smith (New Jersey politician): 1982

 In 1982, Smith's district was redrawn to include more Democratic voters and his Democratic opponent was former New Jersey Senate President Joseph P. Merlino, who had directly controlled the redistricting process and run a competitive campaign for governor the year before.
 It was widely assumed that Smith's 1980 victory over the scandal-plagued Thompson was a fluke, and that he would lose to the better-known Merlino.
 At the end of one of their debates, Smith approached Merlino to exchange pleasantries.
 Merlino was quoted as saying "Beat it, kid."

 During the campaign, Merlino ran a negative ad comparing Smith to Jimmy Stewart's character in Mr. Smith Goes to Washington.
 In response, Stewart released a statement endorsing Smith and denouncing the ad: "When I played Mr. Smith in that picture, I did not think he was a naive hick.
 I thought he believed in honesty and integrity in government, the right of the people and the love of his country."
 Merlino pulled the ad.

 Smith won the race with 52.7% of the vote.

 Subsequently, a federal court found the 1982 redistricting was impermissible gerrymandering, and Smith's district was redrawn to more closely resemble the one used in 1980.
 He has not faced another contest that close since.

-1984–present

-From 1984 to 2016, Smith won reelection with over 60% of the vote.
+1984

+Smith ran for a third term and defeated Democratic candidate James C. Hedden in the general election.

+1986

+Smith ran for a fourth term and defeated Democratic candidate Jeffrey Laurenti in the general election.

+1988

+Smith ran for a fifth term and defeated Democratic candidate Betty Holland in the general election.

+1990

+Smith ran for a sixth term and defeated Democratic candidate Mark Setaro in the general election.

+1992

+Smith ran for a seventh term and defeated Democratic candidate Brian M. Hughes in the general election.

+1994

+Smith ran for an eighth term and defeated Democratic candidate Ralph Walsh in the general election.

+1996

+Smith ran for a ninth term and defeated Democratic candidate Kevin Meara in the general election.

+1998

+Smith ran for a tenth term and defeated Democratic candidate Larry Schneider in the general election.

+2000

+Smith ran for an eleventh term and defeated Democratic candidate Reed Gusciora in the general election.

+2002

+Smith ran for a twelfth term and defeated Democratic candidate Mary Brennan in the general election.

+2004

+Smith ran for a thirteenth term and defeated Democratic candidate Amy Vasquez in the general election.